Public Authority Training Program

 For current training workshop dates and topics, please call (510) 577-3554.

 Current IHSS Providers in Alameda County and those accepted and active on the Public Authority Registry are eligible for Public Authority training.

 How can I learn more about the classes?

 Join the Training Mailing List!
-If you want to be placed on the mailing list to receive notice about upcoming training courses and workshops, call 510-577-3554 with your name, full address, phone number, language and preferred training courses.
+If you want to be placed on the mailing list to receive notifications about upcoming training courses and workshops, call 510-577-3554 with your name, full address, phone number, language and preferred training courses.